 Sustainable fashion is definitely a clever way of helping the environment.
 So go green while you keep up with your favorite fashion trends.
 You can make a huge impact because wearing clothes is something you do on a daily basis.
 For this reason I’ve listed some of the best sustainable boutiques in Miami.
 So make sure you make time to swing by these lovely shops.

-Top Boutiques That Sell Sustainable Fashion In Miami
+Top Boutiques That Sell Sustainable Fashion & Beauty in Miami

 Just as the name says, Antidote is the remedy for consciously-minded individuals who solidly live with their principles.
 This shop features upcycled apparel and vegan accessories in the most stylish and eco-friendly way.
 A piece of upcycled denim usually costs around $130 to $145.
 In addition, they have a super chic collection of accessories ranging from $120 to $140.
 The store’s founder, Sophie Zembra creates and curates collections that are always on trend and still classic.
 She definitely knows how to blend the trend with the earthly need for sustainability.
 You’ll be amazed by how this shop dedicates itself to becoming fully eco-friendly by recycling newspapers as shopping bags, using non-toxic inks and grosgrain ribbon from USA, and sourcing tissue paper from FSC certified forests.
 That means that for every tissue paper they order, another tree is planted as replacement.
 It really doesn’t get more sustainable than that!